IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

         It may take a minute or two for the **IBM Cert Manager** tile to appear.

     **Note**: The current version of the operator may differ than the one shown in the image below.
+Select the most current version.

     ![](_attachments/SNOOCPOperator3.png)